 This means that something is at its peak after some time of momentum.
 It’s a positive thing and could refer to an event, activity, or process now at its most successful and intense level.
 For example ‘the party is in full swing’ means it’s a lot of fun

 With apples in mind, this week’s blog will cover Granny Smith apples, and more importantly, what to do with them.
 Granny Smiths are vibrant green in colour and a household favourite.
 Due to their sharp and sour flavour, they’re perfect for baking.
-As autumn prompts Brits to cozy up indoors, it’s the ideal time to introduce one of our favourite comfort foods: apple crumble.
+As autumn prompts Brits to cosy up indoors, it’s the ideal time to introduce one of our favourite comfort foods: apple crumble.

 This typical British dessert is the star of school cooking classes and pub menus alike.
 Below, is an easy-to-follow guide of how to make your very own crumble like a true Brit!